michelgrootjans/python-katas/readme.md

 # Python katas
-This is a setup directory to start python katas
+This is a setup directory to start python katas with unit tests or features
-I'm playing around with demoing cucumber, with ruby however

-## TDD
-to start the python kata run:
-> docker-compose run tdd
+# To work on your own system
+Make sure all the dependencies are installed by running
+> pip3 install -r requirements.txt

-You can then start writing tests in the `tests` directory
+`sniffer` will autorun the unit tests.
+You can then start adding tests in the `tests` directory.

-## BDD
-to start the BDD run:
-> docker-compose run bdd

-You can then start writing features in the `features` directory
+`behave` to execute all features once.
+You can then start adding features in the `featuresn` directory.

+# The docker way
+`docker-compose run tdd` will autorun the unit tests.

+`docker-compose run bdd` to execute all features once.